Get

 Conclusion

-Tuna is a tricky business because while a little bit now and then isn’t considered harmful to dogs, going overboard can make them sick, so be sure to be mindful of how much tuna you are offering your dog, and stick to fish with a lower mercury content.
+Tuna is a tricky business because while a little bit now and then isn’t considered harmful to dogs, going overboard can make them sick, so be sure to be mindful of how much tuna you are offering your dog and stick to fish with a lower mercury content.
 Ideally, your dog’s main protein source is from dog food, and some light canned tuna in water is given as a treat occasionally.
 They don’t need to have tuna every day as there are plenty of accessible, safer fish options.
-Talk to your veterinarian if you are wanting to provide a healthy, balanced, fish diet to your dog for health reasons.
+Talk to your veterinarian if you want to provide a healthy, balanced fish diet to your dog for health reasons.

 Featured Image Credit: DronG, Shutterstock